Why we charge money for our experiences

 - Carbon footprint: We encourage our participants to use public transport to arrive at our experience locations as much as possible, but we do not enforce it.

 - IP rights of local communities: While we completely respect the freedom to information, we believe that certain types of heritage belong to local communities, especially when they can safeguard the sanctity of that heritage much better than commercial entities.
 As a result, we encourage dialogue during our experiences between participants and local experts about heritage ownership (IP rights and GI tags, for example).
-At times, these conversations just create awareness, and at times they develop into action.

 - Tieups: We have tied up with other responsible tourism advocates such as yoga instructors, organic farms, tourism festivals, heritage consultants and public speakers for special events, when our mutual interests have aligned.
 Feel free to contact us if you are interested in collaborating with us.